nguacon01/QM/README.md

  - how the program get the Size parameter from the proc_config.cfg, which has here a double use.
  - how the [QMOptions] section contains the info for QM, but the [Proc] section, ignored by QM, is used by the script for getting its parameters.
- - writing something like   `xxxx   i / n`  on the standard output helps the WEB monitor to follow the processing ( *not fully implemented yet* )
+ - writing something like   `xxxx   i / n`  on the standard output helps the WEB monitor to follow the processing ( use `sys.stdout.flush()` to force flushing the output, so that QM may monitor it)
- - a file is created ( `results.txt` )
+ - a file is created ( `results.txt` ) This file is created locally inside the job folder.

 When the `test_QM` folder is copied into QM_qJobs, it should disappear after a few seconds, and move to QM_Jobs.
 The script is executed, and `test.py` launched with the parameters.